romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How can you upload SARIF results to GitHub when using GitHub Actions as your CI system and a third-party tool for code scanning?
+Q: How can you upload SARIF results to GitHub when using GitHub Actions as your CI system and a third-party tool for code scanning?
 <details><summary>Show the answer</summary><p>

 - **By using the github/codeql-action/upload-sarif GitHub Action**